Skip to content

 Two sessions per week.
 That figure appears consistently across Rønnestad's protocols, in coaching practice at World Tour level, and in the guidance S&C coaches give amateur athletes.
 Below two sessions, the stimulus is insufficient for measurable strength gains.
 Above three, accumulated fatigue starts to compromise the quality of on-bike training.

 Derek Teel, who coaches elite cyclists and has been on the podcast to walk through his approach in detail, makes the point that the minimum effective dose depends on what each session contains.
-Two sessions of ten sets of heavy squats and Romanian deadlifts produce very different outcomes than two sessions of band work and bodyweight lunges.
+Two sessions of cycling-specific patterns loaded with intent produce very different outcomes than two sessions of band work and bodyweight lunges.
 The load has to be there.
 Otherwise you're going through the motions and calling it strength training.

-A practical minimum-dose week for a cyclist in early base phase looks like this: two sessions, three to four exercises each, working at 75–85% of one-rep max, with four to six sets per primary exercise.
+A practical minimum-dose week for a cyclist in early base phase looks like this: two sessions, three to four cycling-specific patterns each (split squat, hip hinge, single-leg deadlift, hip thrust, press or pull, core), working at a load that challenges in the 6-10 rep range with 2-3 reps in reserve, with three to four sets per primary pattern.
 Total gym time per session sits around 45–60 minutes.
 This leaves ample capacity for three to five bike sessions per week without the gym becoming the limiting factor.

 The question of what counts as an adequate load is worth addressing directly.
-If you can perform more than eight clean reps with a given weight, you are not in the range that produces the neuromuscular adaptations relevant to cycling performance.
-The reps need to be genuinely hard.
-Sets of 15 squats at a comfortable weight produce muscular endurance, not maximal strength, and muscular endurance is not the limiting factor in most cyclists' performance after the first few months of riding.
+If you can perform 12-plus clean reps with a given weight in good form, the load is too light to produce the neuromuscular adaptations relevant to cycling performance.
+The last two reps of each working set should require real concentration.
+Sets of 20 light squats produce muscular endurance, not strength, and muscular endurance is not the limiting factor in most cyclists' performance after the first few months of riding.

 If you're looking for a structured S&C plan that applies these principles across a full training cycle, the Roadman Coaching programme builds it around the five pillars including strength from day one.